j4321/juliette.monsel/source/CV.rst

 :2024 -- current: **Research specialist**, `Dept. of Microtechnology and Nanoscience, Chalmers University of Technology <MC2_>`_, Gothenburg, Sweden.

-    Permanent researcher in the Applied Quantum Physics Laboratory.
+    Permanent researcher in the `Dynamics and thermodynamics of nanoscale devices group <https://sites.google.com/site/splettchalmers/`_ in the Applied Quantum Physics Laboratory.

 :2020 -- 2023: **Postdoctoral researcher**, `Dept. of Microtechnology and Nanoscience, Chalmers University of Technology <MC2_>`_, Gothenburg, Sweden.
 Advisor: Janine Splettstoesser.